openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

     * it reverts some of ``lms.yml`` with new "defaults";

-    * and it uses certain values ``/openedx/config/lms.yml`` to conditionally override more settings and update certain dictionary settings, in a way which is not documented.
+    * and it uses certain values from ``/openedx/config/lms.yml`` to conditionally override more settings and update certain dictionary settings, in a way which is not documented.

 * ``cms/envs/tutor/production.py``...